 - Exile up to three cards from an opponent's graveyard.

 - Target creature gains fear (only blockable by black/artifact creatures) until the end of the turn.

 All are strong abilities for such a fast and inexpensive card.
 Banish threats lurking the graveyard, use the lifedrain to empower your life-based effects or spectacle cards, or have your strongest creature land a direct hit—the choice is yours.
 A staple in my own commander decks, Charm is also surprisingly cheap, costing well under a single dollar!

 1. Twilight Prophet

-Prophet wields average 2/4 stats, but carries vampire synergy plus cleric for good measure.
-She also has ascend, giving you the city's blessing once you control 10 or more permanents (including herself and lands).
+Prophet wields average 2/4 stats but carries vampire synergy plus cleric for good measure.
+She also has ascend, which gives you the city's blessing once you control 10 or more permanents (including herself and lands).